 And, if we’re not the right office to help you, we’ll point you in the right direction so you can find the people who are.

-The AEO helps students get course accommodations for visible and invisible disabilities, including temporary conditions like concussions.
+The DAO helps students get course accommodations for visible and invisible disabilities, including temporary conditions like concussions.

 When you have a diagnosis for a condition, disease, or disability that could affect your ability to access course materials or assessments.
-Accommodations can’t be retroactively implemented, so make sure you reach out to AEO early, just in case you run into problems.
-Please note that the AEO does not assess students; instead it provides guidelines for how students can register a diagnosis from a medical professional.
-Also the AEO does not want documentation (or lack thereof) to be a barrier to connecting with students, so you should feel welcome to contact the AEO even if you do not currently have documentation.
+Accommodations can’t be retroactively implemented, so make sure you reach out to DAO early, just in case you run into problems.
+Please note that the DAO does not assess students; instead it provides guidelines for how students can register a diagnosis from a medical professional.
+Also the DAO does not want documentation (or lack thereof) to be a barrier to connecting with students, so you should feel welcome to contact the DAO even if you do not currently have documentation.